BuGsBunny3301/Exams/README.md

 I don't really care what you do with this content, it's honestly your future not mine.
-You can copy the exams in the labs of you uni, or you can just read them to see the spaghetti code that i create in a more stresfull area than your mom beating your dick for you because you've been a version for too long.
+You can copy the exams in the labs of you uni, or you can just read them to see the spaghetti code that i create in a more stresfull area than your mom beating your dick for you because you've been a virgin your whole life.

 I just want to finish this uni shit and go home, suicide is a valid option rightnow.